-PIN with the support of the European Union launches rural development project in Tskaltubo municipality
+PIN with the support of EU Launches rural development project in Tskaltubo

 Tskaltubo, 8 June 2019 – The European Union together with its partners, People in Need (PIN) and Georgian Institute of Public Affairs (GIPA), officially launches a new rural development project “Local Action Group Tskaltubo”.
 The project introduces a bottom-up, inclusive rural development approach that fully engages all communities in the municipality.